yash-sharma1/docs-site/docs/fullnode.md

 ##### State Sync

-`Caution: this function is under refactoring.`

-State sync will get the application state of your full node to be up to date without downloading all of the blocks.The sync speed is faster than fast sync.<br/>
+As explained in [BEP18](https://github.com/binance-chain/BEPs/blob/master/BEP18.md), State sync will get the application state of your full node to be up to date without downloading all of the blocks.The sync speed is faster than fast sync.<br/>
-But, you need to allocate more than `16 GB memory` to your full node for this feature to work.
+Now you do not need to allocate more memories to your full node for this feature to work.

 Configuration is located in `$BNCHOME/config/config.toml`: